 His trick to making great Thai and Chinese food at home?
 It’s so simple…….Use the right ingredients.
 Sweet Soy, Dark soy and Light soy each have their place in making the right dish.
 Fish Sauce is imperative to give dishes a depth of flavor.
 They aren’t in the recipe, but buy the right noodle.
 While spaghetti noodles have their purpose in pasta, they aren’t the right noodles for Ramen or Pad Thai.
 I think the best advice he imparted was to not waste your money on an expensive wok.
 The cheap ones are much better because they are thin and the heat conducts like it is supposed to in traditional Asian cooking. (this one is what I use: Best Wok)

-The Coconut Shrimp are perfect for a meal served along side a salad.
+The Coconut Shrimp is perfect for a meal served alongside a salad.
 They fit with my ideal motto for food….taste great but aren’t overly filling and easy-peasy.
 The Shrimp recipe is Jet Tila’s, but the sauce is mine.

 The shrimp also work as an appetizer served with a cocktail.
 (They are perfect with Trader Vic’s traditional Mai Tai)